Gas, Carbon Monoxide or other leaks

 - Your chimney or flue gets blocked up.

 Remember: We want you to be safe in your own home.
-If you are unsure whether your gas central heating is safe to use, or if you would like advice on the above, contact Customer Services and ask to speak to one of the Tenant Safety Team.
+If you are unsure whether your gas central heating is safe to use, or if you would like advice on the above, contact our Customer Contact team and ask to speak to one of the Property Compliance team.